andylokandy/typed-type-exercise-in-rust/README.md

 > This project is highly inspired by [@skyzh](https://github.com/skyzh)'s [type-exercise-in-rust](https://github.com/skyzh/type-exercise-in-rust).
 While adopting his idea in [Databend](https://github.com/datafuselabs/databend), I also implemented a few features that I think are useful:

 1. **Type checking**.
 The type checker can catch all type errors in the SQL compilation phase with a set of carefully defined typing rules.
 The type checker outputs a totally untyped expression that is ready for runtime execution.
-This makes the runtime free of type errors.
+So this makes the runtime free of any type information.

 2. **Type-safe downcast**.
-Function authors not longer worries about downcasting runtime inputs.
-Thanks to Rust's type system, so long as your function compiles, the downcast always succeeds.
+Function authors no longer have to worry about downcasting runtime inputs.
+Thanks to Rust's type system, so long as your function compiles, the downcast is always successful.

 3. **All-in-one generic trait**.
 We've only one trait `Type`.
 All other traits like `Array`, `ArrayBuilder`, `ArrayRef` and their sophisticated trait bound are all wiped out.

 4. **Enum-dispatched columns**.
 Use enum to exhaustive all column types and scalar types.
-They should further minize runtime overhead and mental effort, comparing to `dyn`-dispatched strategy.
+They should further minimize runtime overhead and mental effort, compared to `dyn`-dispatched strategy.

 ## Snippet of code